The defined contribution pension plan (DCPP) in Canada is a tricky topic for many people.

 - The DBPP is not a portable plan.
 In case an employee changes companies or is terminated from the company, they lose the DBPP.
 The DCPP is a portable plan that the employee can take with them when they change companies.

 - The DCPP sees employees contribute a portion of their salaries to their plan that the employer may match.
 Employees also have their individual accounts for the funds.
 In a DBPP, the employer has to ensure the growth of the funds that they will use to pay employees after they retire.
-The funds in this plan are managed professionally, and there is no individual account for employees.
+The funds in this plan are managed professionally, and employees have no individual account.

 - Since the employee owns the DCPP, they can withdraw or transfer the funds from their plans as long as they are within the plan’s rules.
 The DBPP is owned by the company and does not entitle the employees to transfer or withdraw any amount from the plan.